Pungyeon/clean-go-article/README.md

 }
 ```

 At first glance, this doesn't seem too bad.
 In fact, it might even seem like a rather simple insert function for a common list structure.
-We accpet a pointer as input and if no other users with this `id` exist, then we insert the user pointer into our list.
+We accept a pointer as input and if no other users with this `id` exist, then we insert the user pointer into our list.
 Now, we use this functionality in our public API for creating new users:

 ```go
 func CreateUser(w http.ResponseWriter, r *http.Request) {